 The VAVoyager logo was created by Tanmeo Jones and Tamia Fenner.
 Tanmeo and Tamia are students from the Graphic Imaging 2 class at Richmond Technical Center, Thrive Program, in Richmond Public Schools.

-The Virginia High-Quality Work-Based Learning tagline (Explore Connect Succeed) was created by Ibaadullah Hassan, Graphic Communications course, student at Academies of Loudoun.
+The Virginia High-Quality Work-Based Learning tagline (Explore Connect Succeed) was created by Ibaadullah Hassan, Graphic Communications student at Academies of Loudoun.

 The Virginia Department of Education does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.